Disease Guide ·Cancer (Lymphoma) ·2026

 Cancer (Lymphoma) in Cats - symptoms, vet costs & insurance

-Treating feline lymphoma costs $2,000-$6,000+ for chemotherapy — and without treatment, most cats survive only 1-2 months.
-Lymphoma is the most common cancer in cats.
-It can affect the intestines, kidneys, nasal cavity, or virtually any organ.
-The good news is that many cats tolerate chemotherapy well with minimal side effects compared to humans.
-The bad news is the cost and the emotional weight of the diagnosis.
+Treating feline lymphoma costs $2,000-$6,000+ for chemotherapy - without treatment, most cats survive only 1-2 months.
+Lymphoma is the most common cancer in cats, affecting intestines, kidneys, nasal cavity, or any organ.
+The good news: many cats tolerate chemotherapy well with minimal side effects.
+The challenge: cost and emotional weight.

 Cancer (Lymphoma) - vet costs and insurance